Nathan Hart: Early years

-Hart's father, Braham, was a track cyclist father, and he was an inspiration to him.
+Hart's father, Braham, was a track cyclist, and he was an inspiration to him.
 Hart was identified by the ACT Academy of Sport talent search program and appeared at his first senior national championships in 2012.
 With his father willing him on, Hart made his world cup debut in late 2013, where he finished third in the Team Sprint.